*This post may contain affiliate links for which I earn commissions.*

 First, what is it?

-It is a fortified wine that is made by adding a proportion of grape spirit, or brandy, to the wine during the production process.
+It is a fortified wine made by adding a proportion of grape spirit, or brandy, to the wine during production.

 What are the three styles of Port?